AzureZeng/wsl-arch-rootfs/README.md

 After importing, remember to do `pacman-key --init` and `pacman-key --populate` **immediately**, otherwise `pacman` may not work.

+Then, remember to do `pacman -Syu` to update all packages to the latest as soon as possible.

 ### Hints

 1. Rename the file name of wsldl to customize your distro's name.